DEFRA/hapi-tracing/README.md

 > [!TIP]
 > If you need to add this configuration, typically you will see the error `SyntaxError: Cannot use import statement outside a module` when running Jest tests.

+Add the following to your Jest configuration in `jest.config.js`:
 ```json
 ...
 transformIgnorePatterns: [